-Students must submit all of the following at least 90 days prior to the start of the term they wish to begin.
+Students must submit all required application documents at least 90 days prior to the start of the term they wish to begin.
 The following are the application deadlines for upcoming terms:

 2. International transcripts - International students are required to submit official transcripts to complete their applications.
 Lawrence Tech considers transcripts to be official if they are original or attested and sent directly from the issuing institution in a sealed envelope.
 A certified translation will also be required for transcripts not issued in English.
 Below are guidelines for each application category:

 Graduate (completed a four year college/university degree): All transcripts of previously attended schools required for decisions on applications for graduate admissions must come directly from the issuing institutions, and be either original or an attested copy.
 Transcripts for in-progress coursework must be complete through the 7th semester to be eligible for admission review.
 All admission decisions are made by the Graduate Admission Committee of each college to which the applicant has applied.
 The Graduate Admission Committee and the Office of Admissions retain the right to require a course by course evaluation through the World Education Services (WES) prior to the application review.